amorist/awesome/README.md

 - [crowdin/github-action](https://github.com/crowdin/github-action) - A GitHub action to manage and synchronize localization resources with your Crowdin project
 - [papers-we-love/papers-we-love](https://github.com/papers-we-love/papers-we-love) - Papers from the computer science community to read and discuss.
 - [victoriadrake/link-snitch](https://github.com/victoriadrake/link-snitch) - :octocat: GitHub Action to scan your site for broken links so you can fix them 🔗
-- [super-linter/super-linter](https://github.com/super-linter/super-linter) - Combination of multiple linters to install as a GitHub Action
+- [super-linter/super-linter](https://github.com/super-linter/super-linter) - Combination of multiple linters to run as a GitHub Action or standalone
 - [sickcodes/Docker-OSX](https://github.com/sickcodes/Docker-OSX) - Run macOS VM in a Docker!
 Run near native OSX-KVM in Docker!
 X11 Forwarding!
 CI/CD for OS X Security Research!
 Docker mac Containers.
 - [myspaghetti/macos-virtualbox](https://github.com/myspaghetti/macos-virtualbox) - Push-button installer of macOS Catalina, Mojave, and High Sierra guests in Virtualbox on x86 CPUs for Windows, Linux, and macOS
 - [cirrus-actions/rebase](https://github.com/cirrus-actions/rebase) - GitHub Action to automatically rebase PRs